 A General Committee Member is any SDFA member who nominates themselves to help with a specific role, eg: Playgroup Facilitator, Activities Officer, Fundraising Officer, Social Media Officer and WHS/First Aid Officer.

 All members are invited to attend general meetings held every 6 weeks.

-At each AGM all SDFA members are encouraged to nominate themselves for any position on the Management Committee.
+At each AGM all SDFA members are encouraged to nominate themselves for any position on the Executive Committee.